 Electrify your senses with this daring dance and digital technology experience by one of Australia’s most innovative performance artists.
-Parallax is a triple bill of contemporary dance that integrates human movement, animation and 3D illusions.
-The first two works, ‘Torso’ and ‘Arm’, pose the question: If you could buy a body part, what would it be and how would it behave?
-Then, in the final work ‘Parallax’, experience the intersection of 3D imaginary worlds with live performance.
+‘Parallax’ is a triple bill of contemporary dance that integrates human movement, animation and 3D illusions.
+In ‘Parallax’, experience the intersection of 3D imaginary worlds with live performance.

 Be transported to different worlds